4 Things to Know Before You Rollout OneDrive for Business

 One of the attractive things about Office 365 is the 1TB of cloud storage access that each user gets as part of the OneDrive for Business subscription.
 While that indeed opens up several interesting possibilities, there are a few things you need to be aware of before you roll out OneDrive for Business for your end users.

-# 1 – The Storage is Tied to a User
+1. OneDrive Storage is Tied to a User

 Although you get 1TB per user, each 1TB bucket of storage is tied to a user license.
-So, if you have a 1,000 users and while that is technically about a Petabyte of storage – remember that you can’t use that Petabyte as a contiguously addressable unit of storage.
+So, if you have 1,000 users and while that is technically about a Petabyte of storage – remember that you can’t use that Petabyte as a contiguously addressable unit of storage.
 Each 1 TB chunk can be utilized only by the user to whom it has been licensed.

-# 2- Know the Limitations
+2. Know the Limitations of OneDrive

 Even as cloud storage goes, OneDrive is also quite different than other cloud storage offerings you may have encountered.
 In fact, OneDrive is quite different than even Azure storage – although they’re both Microsoft offerings.
 OneDrive is actually a variation of SharePoint and is in fact a SharePoint Document Library exposed as if it were a cloud file system.
 For those of you who may know SharePoint well, its content repository is actually an MS SQL Server database.
-So, OneDrive is actually SQL Server exposed via SharePoint which in turn is exposed via a Document library which makes it look like a file / folder structure.
+So, OneDrive is actually SQL Server exposed via SharePoint which in turn is exposed via a Document library which makes it look like a file/folder structure.

-Because of this type of architecture, OneDrive comes with several limitations that may surprise your end users
+Because of this type of architecture, OneDrive comes with several limitations that may surprise your end-users

 - They may not be able to sync all their files – OneDrive has a 20,000 file limit for sync.
 So even if they have a ton of storage left unused in the cloud, this file limit can hold them back in terms of realizing the full potential of the 1TB of storage they can access.

 - They may not be able to migrate a moderately deep file/folder structure on OneDrive.
-It allows a total path length of 256 characters, which may seem adequate, until you realize that the SharePoint site and library name you may have configured also counts against that path.
-So, a folder structure that easily fit on their NTFS file system on your local hard disk, may not make it to OneDrive as is.
+It allows a total path length of 256 characters, which may seem adequate until you realize that the SharePoint site and library name you may have configured also counts against that path.
+So, a folder structure that easily fits on their NTFS file system on your local hard disk, may not make it to OneDrive as is.

 - OneDrive also disallows several characters from being part of file and folder names – that are valid characters on NTFS.
 This makes migration difficult.
 Microsoft does provide an Easy Fix tool to rename files and folders by substituting or removing non-compliant characters, but end users may not always find this to be a suitable solution.